DrflamemontgomerySchool/DyslexicReader/README.md

-# DyslexicReader
+# Dyslexic Reader

-An application for helping dyslexic people read documents better
+An application for helping people with Dyslexia to read documents